Bulk Current Injection (BCI) Test - Equipment, Methods, & Setup

 Bulk current injection is measured a few different ways depending upon the underlying standard and method.
 For commercial applications, volts are used which are associated with a set energy level during the calibration.
 For some automotive and military applications current measurements on associated cabling during feedback loop are used typically in mA or dBuA.

-BCI Test Levels ISO 11452-4 Many test level requirements are based upon a series of data over a given frequency, often called a curve.
+Many test level requirements are based upon a series of values over a given frequency, often called a curve.
 The test levels on the left for ISO 11452-4:2011 provide an excellent reference guide for the associated levels over the required frequency range.

 Typically these levels are preprogrammed into the software or system allowing for testing to be conducted efficiently.
 The RF power amplifier, as well as other associated equipment, will determine what levels can be met and over what frequencies.